aurorascharff/rsc-workshop/STEPS-3h.md

 - Explain next.js navigations are transitions, can always be cancelled
 - All state updates are executes once they are all done
 - Transitions can be added to navigations explicitly to track the state of it.
 The destination has an "await" which the app is transitioning to.
+- Add a progressive enhancement to the search on top of the no-js base-case.
+When hydrated with js, this will run rather.
 - Add transition for spinner to the search.
-Batching, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
-Kun ett søk i historikken.
+(Batching, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
+Kun ett søk i historikken).

 ## App: Add suspense to ContactPage